Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Experiments

+We first present the quantitative and qualitative results on debiasing single binary attributes.
+Second, we debias multiple attributes simultaneously.
+We finally present the case of debiasing attributes with multi-class labels.

-\textbf{Quantitative evaluation.} We evaluate our debiasing method for the single attribute case by generating balanced distributions of individual sensitive attributes - \textit{gender}, \textit{eyeglasses}, and \textit{race}, in Tab.~\ref{tab:single_attr}.
-For the scope of this paper, we consider all these attributes as binary, and hence expect a $1:1$ ratio of the sensitive attributes in the synthesized images (for e.g. $0.50$ fraction of males and $0.50$ fraction of females in case of gender).
+\textbf{Quantitative evaluation.} We evaluate our debiasing method for the single attribute case by generating balanced generations of individual sensitive attributes - \textit{gender}, \textit{eyeglasses}, and \textit{race}, in Tab.~\ref{tab:single_attr}.
+As these attributes are binary, the synthesized images are expected to have a $1:1$ ratio of the sensitive attributes (for e.g. $0.50$ fraction of males and $0.50$ fraction of females in case of gender).
 Specifically, we generate $10K$ images from each method per attribute and compute the metrics defined in Sec.~\ref{subsec:metrics}.
-The proposed guidance method outperforms all the methods in terms of visual quality as measured by FID and bias generation measured by FD.
+For most attributes, the proposed guidance method outperforms all the baselines in terms of visual quality as measured by FID and bias metric measured by FD.
+Although Latent editing has a better FID and FD for gender, on qualitative evaluation (as elaborated in the next section), artifacts are seen in the images (Fig.~\ref{fig:single-debias}).
+Moreover, this methods fails to mitigate bias in case of multiple attributes (Tab.~\ref{tab:multi_attr}).
 Sample guidance achieves comparable FID for \textit{gender}; however, higher FD indicates inferior debiasing.
-The tradeoff between FD and FID is discussed in detail in subsection \ref{subsec:ablate}.
+The tradeoff between FD and FID is discussed in Sec.A.1 of supplement.
 This supports our thesis that the distribution guidance provides enough flexibility during generation, resulting in high-quality outputs even with a high guidance scale.

+\textbf{Qualitative evaluation.} We present results for balancing \textit{gender} and \textit{eyeglasses} attributes in Fig.~\ref{fig:single-debias}.
+We randomly sample $20$ starting noise and use individual guidance methods for debiasing.
+Without guidance, the DM mostly generates \textit{female} faces for the gender attribute.
+Although latent editing achieved better quantitative metrics, it produces images with artifacts and leads to collapsed results.
+Although Sample and Universal guidance increase the number of \textit{males}, some images collapse.
+On the other hand, distribution guidance generates an almost equal number of males and females without affecting the generation quality.
+Moreover, all the baselines are not able to generate \textit{eyeglasses}, whereas our method leads to highly balanced generations.